Particle Detection Using Magnetic Avalanches in Single-Molecule Magnet Crystals

-Similar results were obtained when the field was held constant in discrete steps.
+After confirming we can create avalanches in a changing magnetic field, we tested for avalanches in a steady field.
 After magnetizing, the field was brought to a $0.25$ T reverse field (this is below the threshold of any observed avalanche).
 The field was then increased in steps of $50$ Gauss and held at each step for $2$ min to $4$ min until reaching $\sim 0.45$ T reverse field.
 Four separate runs were performed at $800$ mK; in three of them an avalanche was seen while the field was constant and in one an avalanche occurred during the ramping between steps.
-An example is shown in Fig. \ref{fig:constantfield}.
+An example is shown in FIG. \ref{fig:constantfield}.
 Only sample 2 underwent magnetic avalanche during each of these tests.
 The source on sample 1 was collimated, giving rise to a lower probability of interaction.
 This is seen in the ramping field runs where sample 1 always underwent an avalanche after sample 2.
-Following this logic, an avalanche in sample 1 would have likely been seen had the sweep continued to higher fields.
+Following this logic, an avalanche in sample 1 would have likely been seen had the duration of each step been longer.

-In all runs that resulted in an avalanche, the magnetic field jumps were abrupt (occurring in less than 1 s) and comparable to those observed in the literature \cite{PhysRevLett.95.147201, McHugh2007} for magnetic avalanches triggered in single-molecule magnets by other means.
-Moreover, given the stability of the control sample, we can be confident that other magnetic relaxation pathways, such as resonant quantum tunneling, do not play a role at these temperatures.
+In all runs that resulted in an avalanche, the magnetic field jumps were abrupt (occurring in less than 1 s) and comparable to those observed in the literature \cite{PhysRevLett.95.147201, McHugh2007_avalanche_by_heat} for magnetic avalanches triggered in single-molecule magnets by other means.
+Moreover, given the stability of the control sample over all runs, we can reasonably assume that other magnetic relaxation pathways, such as resonant quantum tunneling, do not play a role at these temperatures.
 We note that the probability that the observed transitions are due to some random phenomenon common to all the samples (e.g. vibrations, electrical glitches, unstable temperature, or background radiation) can be estimated (using standard Poisson statistics) from the control channel and is negligible.
-All together, these data strongly support the presence of magnetic avalanches in the Mn$_{12}$-acetate crystals induced by the absorption of $\alpha$ particles.
+Together, these data strongly support the presence of magnetic avalanches in the Mn$_{12}$-acetate crystals induced by the absorption of $\alpha$ particles.